-Reports of empty go go bars and bored, Thai bar girls improvising Christmas parties, while tourist numbers are at an all time high, shows things have changed.
-Thailand’s tourist chiefs have decoupled Thailand’s growing tourist industry from the sex, sun and cheap bar image of less than a decade ago.
-Not only is Thailand sex industry in decline, it is now facing a campaign of suppression from Thai authorities, working with international NGOs who, while tackling human trafficking and abuse of under aged minors, are also sending a message.
+Reports of empty go go bars and bored, Thai bar girls improvising Christmas parties, while tourist numbers are at an all-time high, shows things have changed.
+Thailand’s tourist chiefs have decoupled Thailand’s growing tourist industry from the sex, sun and cheap beer image of less than a decade ago.
+Not only is Thailand sex industry in decline, it is now facing a campaign of suppression from Thai authorities, working with international NGOs who, while tackling human trafficking and abuse of under-aged minors.
+They are sending a message.
 Time is up for Thailand’s sex industry and sex tourism.

-Thailand has a had record tourism year but it faces a possible challenge next year, with an increasing negative and unstable world economy.
-The end of the year saw many bar girls in Bangkok, Pattaya and Phuket entertaining themselves to Christmas parties alone, while some high end luxury hotels saw a dearth of big spending western ‘farang’ or foreigners.
+Thailand has a had record tourism year but it faces a possible challenge next year, with an increasingly negative and unstable world economy.
+The end of the year saw many bar girls in Bangkok, Pattaya and Phuket entertaining themselves to Christmas parties alone, while some high-end luxury hotels saw a dearth of big-spending western ‘farang’ or foreigners.
 The reason is clear, Thailand is changing and so is the country’s tourism business.
 For one, there is a serious and ongoing crackdown underway against the sex industry in Thailand and sex tourism is no longer wanted by the country’s leaders and tourism chiefs.
-In the meantime, new tourists are using disruptive technologies such as AirBnB and heading for locations off the beaten track.
+In the meantime, new tourists are using disruptive technologies such as Airbnb and heading for locations off the beaten track.

 Thailand’s tourist industry now decoupled from the sex industry and prostitution – that message has been heard loud and clear

 The reasons are manifold.
 One of them is an ongoing campaign, since 2014, driven by the military government, to suppress the sex trade.